 Dr Wendy Martin - Wendy’s research focuses on the social and cultural aspects of ageing.
 This includes the digital and ageing, the body and embodiment, care and caring, memory and ageing, materiality and rhythms and everyday life.
 Her research is qualitative and includes the use of visual, material and digital methods in ageing research.
-Wendy is co-convenor of the interdisciplinary Ageing Studies research group and founding member of the Living Avatars research group within the university.
+Wendy is Convenor of the interdisciplinary Ageing Studies research group within the university.

-Wendy's research has been supported by a range of funders including the Economic and Social Research Council (ESRC), Social Sciences and Humanities Research Council of Canada (SSHRC), The Leverhulme Trust, The Dunhill Medical Trust and National Institute for Health and Care Research (NIHR).
+Wendy's research has been supported by a range of funders including the National Institute for Health and Care Research (NIHR), UKRI Ageing Development Award, Economic and Social Research Council (ESRC), Social Sciences and Humanities Research Council of Canada (SSHRC), British Academy, The Leverhulme Trust and The Dunhill Medical Trust.
 A key dimension of her research is disseminating to a wide and diverse array of audiences and the public engagement of her research can be viewed through photographic exhibitions that have emerged from her research.

 Qualifications: